JinRuiAMOPhy/MQDT/README.md

 An example of Rydberg states of neutral atomic oxygen is presented in the example directory.
 1) /YourCodeDirectory/mqdt/mqdt.exe
 2) /YourCodeDirectory/mqdt-post/postmqdt.exe
-3) python plot.py to have a look at the results.
+3) To have a look at the results. python plot.py

+   which renders result.pdf